Stockton Truck Accident Lawyers

 Poor road conditions are a significant risk to truckers.
 Poorly maintained road surfaces and other inadequate road conditions cause a truck driver to lose control, miss traffic signals, and other behaviors that can cause an accident.
 In these cases, local or even federal municipalities may be liable.

-Common Injuries From Truck Accidents
+Common Injuries From Trucking Accidents

 Commercial trucks weigh up to 20 times more than standard passenger cars, which means that smaller vehicles are colliding with an object that can be more than 20 times their weight.
 The sheer size and weight of the truck mean that the damage these collisions cause is substantial and often fatal.
 Common injuries suffered during truck accidents include: